With their distinctive crown, rockhoppers are not to be missed!

 Like most penguins, there are no land-based predators that attack the adults.
 At sea, leopard seals and fur seals are their main attackers.
 Their chicks and eggs are much more vulnerable and are targets for aggressive seabirds like brown or Antarctic skuas, petrels, sheathbills, and kelp gulls.

 Rockhoppers are one of the most numerous penguin species, but their population declined by over 30% between 1970 and 2000.
 Although the exact reason for this decline isn't known, it's suspected that climate change is impacting water temperatures, reducing the stocks of its usual prey.
 Because these penguins are limited in range to the Falkland Islands and the tip of South America they are particularly vulnerable to changes in their food supply.

-Highlights where the Rockhopper Penguin can be seen
+Spots where the Rockhopper Penguin can be observed

 This 150-mile long channel between Chile and Argentina leads from Ushuaia towards the open Southern Ocean.

 It's only 3 miles wide at its narrowest point, giving you some spectacular scenery as your ship navigates its way to or from the ocean.
 You can spot rare local dolphins here, as well as a huge variety of sea and shorebirds.

 Bleaker Island (known as Isla Maria in Spanish) has had at least 3 changes of the name since the Falkland Islands were first discovered and colonized.

 It was first named Long Island - a rather unimaginative title because that’s what it is, long and thin.
 Its name was changed to Breaker Island and it appeared like this on maps and charts until 1859, when a new chart was published with the name changed to Bleaker.
 What was probably a printing error has stuck ever since!